-When we imagine gemstones, our first thought is usually associated with a piece of jewelry.
-The oldest known piece of jewelry, though not a gemstone, is a 150,000 year old necklace made of snail-shell beads discovered in Morocco.
+When we imagine gemstones, our first thought is usually associated with jewelry.
+The oldest known piece of jewelry, though not a gemstone, is a 150,000-year-old necklace made of snail-shell beads discovered in Morocco.
 With jewelry made of found materials, our ancient ancestors set the stage for a form of non-verbal communication that remains to this day.

-The bottom line is that gems, worn as pieces of jewelry or other adornments for the home or body, are meant to be seen and valued.
+The bottom line is that gems, worn as jewelry or other adornments for the home or body, are meant to be seen and valued.

 What Are Gems?